PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter4.md

 - **Action Items**: Specific actions to address identified issues, including responsibilities and deadlines.
 - **Review Records**: Documentation of the review process, participants, and outcomes.

-**Importance**: Review and analysis results provide evidence of the thorough evaluation of software design and development, supporting continuous improvement and compliance.
+**Importance**: Review and analysis results provide evidence of the thorough evaluation of hardware design and development, supporting continuous improvement and compliance.

 ## TEST PROCEDURES

-**Description**: Test procedures define the specific steps and conditions for conducting tests to verify and validate software performance against requirements.
+**Description**: Test procedures define the specific steps and conditions for conducting tests to verify and validate hardware performance against requirements.

 **Key Elements**: